#table

 Let’s see how #table works with some practical examples.

-To initiate an empty table, simply provide the #table function with two empty lists:
+To create an empty table, use the #table function with two empty lists:

 #table( { }, { } )

-You can also generate a table with two columns, defining two rows of data.
-The examples below do not designate any column names or assign data types to a column.
+You can generate a table with two columns by defining two rows of data.
+The following examples do not specify column names or assign data types:

 #table(